Trump dismisses US intelligence that Saudi prince was likely aware of 2018 killing of journalist

 The president in his first term had helped forge commercial and diplomatic ties between Israel and Bahrain, Morocco and the United Arab Emirates through an effort dubbed the Abraham Accords.

-And getting Saudi Arabia — the largest Arab economy and the birthplace of Islam — to sign on would spur a domino effect, he argues.
-The president in recent weeks has even predicted that once Saudi Arabia signs on to the accords, “everybody” in the Arab world “goes in.”

-But the Saudis have maintained that a clear path toward Palestinian statehood must first be established before normalizing relations with Israel can be considered.
-The Israelis, meanwhile, remain steadfastly opposed to the creation of a Palestinian state.
+But the Saudis have maintained that a path toward Palestinian statehood must first be established before normalizing relations with Israel can be considered.
+The Israelis remain steadfastly opposed to the creation of a Palestinian state.

-“We want to be part of the Abraham Accords, but we want also to be sure that we secure a clear path of a two-state solution,” said the crown prince, adding that the two leaders had a robust discussion on the issue.
+“We want to be part of the Abraham Accords, but we want also to be sure that we secure a clear path of a two-state solution,” Prince Mohammed said.

 AP writers Josh Boak, Seung Min Kim, Michelle Price and Darlene Superville contributed to this report.